Devler.io’s vetting process. Step-by-step guide on how we check developersAug 29, 2022

 If you passed the first step - let’s chat!
 We would like to get acquainted with you and hear about your experience.
 You should check your messages in place to confirm an invitation to the meeting.

 Communication is essential for us.
-In general, a great number of developers from Eastern Europe have an intermediate or higher level of English.
-But if you want to be a part of Dev’s League your English level must be advanced.
+In general, a great number of developers from Europe have an intermediate or higher level of English.
+But if you want to be a part of Dev’s Network your English level must be advanced.

 Here are a few pieces of advice from Devler.io on how to prepare for this step: